richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 modern successor, TLS 1.3.
 See {{!RFC9325}} for a more thorough guide on the secure deployment of TLS 1.2.

-Firstly, the TLS 1.2 protocol, without any extension points, is vulnerable to renegotiation attacks (see {{RENEG1}} and {{RENEG2}})  and the Triple Handshake attack (see {{TRIPLESHAKE}}).
+Firstly, the TLS 1.2 protocol, without any extensions, is vulnerable to renegotiation attacks (see {{RENEG1}} and {{RENEG2}})  and the Triple Handshake attack (see {{TRIPLESHAKE}}).
 Broadly, these attacks